-Timeframe Milestone Partners/Who will Outcome

-complete milestone

-December 2020 Create common City of Madison Programs and agencies

-metrics for agencies United Way will be able to report
+Timeframe Milestone Partners/Who will complete milestone Outcome December 2020 Create a common metrics for agencies City of Madison United Way Programs and agencies will be able o o , to report and access

-to report their and access data from
+to report their data from around

-information. around Madison to
+information.
+Madison to inform

-inform their strategies
+their strategies and

-and initiatives.
+initiatives.